Research

 Find the subreddits where your buyers actually talk

-The right subreddit is rarely just the biggest one.
-CueScout helps identify communities where questions have commercial intent and replies can be genuinely useful.
+The right subreddit is rarely the biggest one.
+CueScout finds the communities where the questions carry commercial intent — and where AI assistants go looking when someone asks for a recommendation.

 Outcome

-A cleaner target-community list backed by saved leads, source counts, match quality, and reply outcomes.
+A cleaner target-community list backed by saved questions, source counts, match quality, and citation outcomes.

 Why teams need it

-• Large subreddits can be noisy, hostile to promotion, or too broad.
+• Large subreddits can be noisy, or too broad to say anything about your category.

 • Small niche communities often contain higher-intent questions.